1312255201/VendingMachine/README.md

 - The command can be used on other players as well with the ```vdg.targetothers``` permission.

+All messages are fully customizable with the config file and so is the item list.

 ### You will need MapEditorReborn to create your "Vending" Pickup!
 (AMERT is not required.)